ShibamRoy9826/easyfeh/README.md

     easyfeh -reset-walls     -> Deletes all wallpapers downloaded from internet easyfeh -reset-conf      -> WARNING!
-Deletes Existing configuration and resets to default (Take backups before running this!) easyfeh -show-hist       -> Prints out the history easyfeh -show-installed  -> Prints out all the wallpapers installed from internet (If any) easyfeh -show-current    -> Prints out the path to the current wallpaper(last used, requires wallpaper history to be turned on)
+Deletes Existing configuration and resets to default (Take backups before running this!) easyfeh -show-hist       -> Prints out the history easyfeh -show-down       -> Prints out all the wallpapers downloaded from internet (If any) easyfeh -show-curr       -> Prints out the path to the current wallpaper(last used, requires wallpaper history to be turned on)

     easyfeh -download <amount>      -> Downloads wallpapers(Doesn't set them) -query <query> -source <source>    Optional arguments : -query , -source If not specified, it will check the configuration.
                                        Available options for sources: unsplash, wallhaven

+** The configuration file for easyfeh can be found at $HOME/.config/easyfeh/config.toml **
 ```

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## To-Do 🛠️
-- File type checks (Verification of files, if they are images or not)
+- Shorter command alternatives
 - Configuration verifier
 - Easy to switch wallpaper collections/themes
 - Wallpaper effects (blur, dim ,etc..)